Sciatica Treatment

 What causes Sciatica pain?

 Sciatica refers to pain, numbness, tingling caused by irritation of that nerve.
 The sciatic nerve starts in your low back and runs along the back of the leg, ending at your heels.
 There are multiple locations and causes for nerve irritation in this area – seeing a chiropractor can help identify the root cause of your symptoms and approach them with the best available evidence.
-With treatment options such as exercise therapy, spinal manipulation, acupuncture, and lifestyle modifications, CARESPACE can help you find ways to reduce your sciatica symptoms quickly and safely.
+With treatment options such as exercise treatment, spinal manipulation, acupuncture, and lifestyle modifications, CARESPACE can help you find ways to reduce your sciatica symptoms quickly and safely.

 What is sciatic nerve compression?